rticommunity/rticonnextdds-examples/examples/connext_dds/group_coherent_presentation/README.md

 incorrectly attribute an older (or more recent) temperature/heart rate reading to the alarm and react incorrectly.

 ## Example Description

 This example illustrates how to use the PresentationQosPolicy coherent_access, GROUP presentation, and ordered_access to force writes across multiple writers belonging to the same publisher to be grouped and ordered on the receiving side.

-All samples sent between begin_ and end_coherent_changes will be available before the readers are notified that there are samples to read.
+All samples sent between `begin_coherent_changes` and `end_coherent_changes` will be available before the readers are notified that there are samples to read.
 Because we are waiting on samples for multiple readers, we wait for the subscriber to notify us that at least one of its readers has data to read using the DATA_ON_READERS status (as opposed to waiting for the DATA_AVAILABLE status of each reader individually).
 At that time, we can lookup the list of readers with data pending to be read and take the samples for the coherent set in order.

 In this example, the subscriber receives updates on two topics: Checkpoint Time and Checkpoint Place.
 Because we request coherent access at the group level,